Dept/Ministry of Health, large HMO

-We advise governments and companies in the UK, Australia, Sweden, Denmark, US, Brazil and others, on e-health strategy.
+We advise governments, institutions and companies in the UK, Australia, Sweden, Denmark, US, Brazil and others, on e-health strategy.
 Topics have included the following:

 • e-health programme design;